phantomgodmoon/FYP-Machine-learning-based-trading/README.md

 real-world trading scenarios.
 After the backtesting, a trading system is developed for the real-time trading environment.
-Specifically, we aim to achieve the following objectives in non-machine learning research, machine learning research, and software development:
+Specifically, we aim to achieve the following objectives in non-machine learning research, machine learning research, and software development:<br>
 A. Non-machine learning models
 1. Investigate and evaluate the effectiveness of statistical arbitrage pair trading strategies, which seek to profit from mispricings in the market using quantitative models.
-2. Develop defensive portfolio optimization strategies which seek to optimize the portfolio using mathematical models.
+2. Develop defensive portfolio optimization strategies which seek to optimize the portfolio using mathematical models.<br>
 B. Machine Learning models
 1. The Multiple Model-based Strategies iterate through most sci-kit-learn models, with the comparison of classifiers and regressors predictions.
 With